 - i.
-What are the roles played by broadcast media in educating and enlightening the Ugandans on drug abuse? - ii.
-What are the challenges facing broadcast media in creating awareness on drug abuse? - iii.
-What are policies in place that are designed to fight drug abuse in Uganda?
+What are the roles played by broadcasting media in fighting against drug abuse? - ii.
+What are the Challenges faced by broadcasting media in fighting against drug abuse in Uganda? - iii.
+What are strategies of improving broadcasting media's role in fight against drug abuse in Uganda?